Skip to content

 Oversampling: How the Receiver Finds the Center of a Bit

-As mentioned earlier, the receiver samples once per bit time according to the agreed baud rate.
-But here is the problem: the receiver's clock and the transmitter's clock can never be perfectly identical.
-If there is a slight deviation (for example, the transmitter's actual rate is 115201 baud and the receiver's is 115199 baud), as the number of bits increases, the sampling point will gradually drift away from the center, eventually leading to incorrect sampled values.
+As mentioned earlier, the receiver samples once per bit time based on the agreed baud rate.
+But there is a problem: the receiver's clock and the transmitter's clock cannot be perfectly identical.
+If there is a slight deviation (e.g., the transmitter is actually 115201 baud and the receiver is 115199 baud), as the number of bits increases, the sampling point will gradually drift from the center, eventually leading to sampling the wrong value.

 The solution is oversampling.
 The STM32 USART receiver does not sample just once per bit time; instead, it samples 16 times (16x oversampling) or 8 times (8x oversampling).
-16x oversampling is the default mode and the one we use in our code.
+16x oversampling is the default mode and the one used in our code.

-The process works like this: after the receiver detects the falling edge of the start bit, it samples at 16 times the baud rate.
+The process is as follows: after detecting the falling edge of the start bit, the receiver samples at 16 times the baud rate frequency.
 For 115200 baud, the sampling frequency is 115200 x 16 = 1,843,200 Hz.
-The receiver confirms the start bit is valid at the middle of the start bit (the 8th sample point), and then reads data every 16 sample points—meaning it samples right at the center of each bit.
-Even if the two devices' clocks have a minor deviation, as long as the deviation is within 2-3%, the cumulative offset over 16 sample points is not enough to let the sampling point slip out of the current bit's range, and communication remains reliable.
+The receiver confirms the start bit is valid at the middle of the start bit (the 8th sample), then reads data every 16 samples—effectively sampling at the center of each bit.
+Even if the two devices' clocks have a slight deviation, as long as the deviation is within 2-3%, the cumulative offset of 16 samples is not enough to push the sampling point out of the current bit's range, ensuring reliable communication.

 This is why the oversampling configuration we see in uart_config.hpp is fixed to UART_OVERSAMPLING_16: